 Sabah Karimi • January 22, 2014if( has_post_thumbnail( $post_id ) ): ?>

 One of the best ways to instill good money habits in your kids is to set up them up with their very own bank account.
+Teaching kids to save is easy when you have the right tips and tools at your disposal.
 The process of going to a bank to make deposits versus filling up the piggy bank (or whatever change receptacle) with money can help kids understand the value of saving and maintaining a healthy balance.

-Steer clear of online banking … for now
+Money lessons: steer clear of online banking

-Make use of the savings booklet
+Teaching children to save: make use of the savings booklet

+How to be good with money?
 Review interest rates

 Banks need to stay competitive and will typically offer different interest rates for a basic savings account.
 Even though your kids may be just getting started with building up that savings account, take some time to educate them about interest rates and what they mean for their money.
 Feel free to shop around.

-Look for extra rewards programs
+A good money habit: Look for extra rewards programs

 Incentives to save can be very motivating for those young finance gurus-to-be.
 Some banks extend bonuses and rewards to kids that make frequent deposits, reach certain savings goals or participate in a savings challenge.